Our work on incorporation

 Our UNCRC Incorporation Advisory Group

-The Children and Young People’s Commissioner Scotland is working with Together (Scottish Alliance for Children’s Rights) and has convened a short-term UNCRC Incorporation Advisory Group to explore what a Bill to incorporate the UNCRC into Scots law would look like.
+We worked with Together (Scottish Alliance for Children’s Rights) to create a short-term UNCRC Incorporation Advisory Group.
+This explored what a Bill to incorporate the UNCRC into Scots law would look like.

-The Advisory Group is independent of the Scottish Government and comprises of a range of world-leading academics and legal experts on children’s rights and incorporation.
+The Advisory Group was independent of the Scottish Government.
+It was made up of of a range of world-leading academics and legal experts on children’s rights and incorporation.

-These experts have been drawing from their wide experience of incorporation across the world to set out a model of incorporation for Scotland that would meet the standards put forward by the UN Committee on the Rights of the Child.
+These experts drew from their wide experience of incorporation across the world to set out a model of incorporation for Scotland that would meet the standards put forward by the UN Committee on the Rights of the Child.

 A Children’s Rights (Scotland) Bill